vict-shevchenko/reactive-mobx-form/docs/examples/simple/SimpleForm.md

 ### Simple Form

-Documnetation for a simple form example.
+Documentation for a simple form example.
 Simplr Form